 If you’d rather pick up the iPhone XS on a plan, the following table shows a selection of 64GB iPhone XS plans from Telstra, Optus and Vodafone as published on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 iPhone XS Max

 If you’re the ‘go big or go home’ type, the super-sized iPhone XS Max comes with all the features listed above, plus the biggest display ever included on an Apple smartphone: an impressive 6.5 inches.
 You’ll get the same cutting-edge A12 Bionic chip, dual rear cameras, and 7-megapixel front camera, with storage sizes up to 512GB (or around 200,000 photos).

 Despite its bigger size, the XS Max offers an overall more efficient performance than last year’s flagship iPhone X. Apple is touting a battery life of up to 90 minutes more each day than the X, but all three new iPhones feature wireless charging compatibility for easy top-ups on busy days.
 The iPhone XS Max is available in 64GB, 256GB, and 512GB models in the same three colours as the XS.
-Plans are available from Telstra and Optus still has stock of the higher storage devices, while Vodafone no longer has the iPhone XS Max available.
+Telstra, Optus and Vodafone no longer have the iPhone XS Max in stock.

 - 64GB: $1,799 AUD